Patrick Wisdom Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.57 team ERA ranks 15th across all league pitching staffs.
+- The Dodgers have a 4.57 team ERA that ranks 17th across all MLB pitching staffs.

-- Dodgers pitchers combine to rank 11th in baseball in home runs allowed (15 total, 1.1 per game).
+- The Dodgers surrender the 10th-fewest home runs in baseball (15 total, 1.1 per game).

-- The Dodgers will look to Grove (0-1) in his third start of the season.
+- Urias (3-0) takes the mound for the Dodgers in his fourth start of the season.
+He has a 1.50 ERA in 18 2/3 innings pitched, with 20 strikeouts.

-- The righty last pitched on Sunday against the Arizona Diamondbacks, when he went 3 1/3 innings, allowing nine earned runs while giving up 12 hits.
+- His most recent appearance came on Tuesday against the San Francisco Giants, when the lefty threw six innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.